alisnic/nyny/README.md

 ## Filters

-Unlike Sinatra, Frankie supports only "generic" before and after filters.
+Unlike Sinatra, NYNY supports only "generic" before and after filters.
 This means that you can't execute a filter depending on a URL pattern.

-    class App < LittleFrankie::App
+    class App < NYNY::App
         before do
             headers 'Content-Type' => 'text/html'
         end